fshasan/blog-bridge/README.md

 ```sh
     cp .env.example .env
 ```
 * Run composer install command to install/reload the project dependencies

 ```sh
     composer install
 ```
 * Then run this command to generate the application key

 ```sh
     php artisan key:generate
 ```
 * Give access to the storage folder of the project

 ```sh
     chmod -R 777 storage/
 ```
 * For table migration to the database, run the command below

 ```sh
     php artisan migrate
 ```
 * After migration, you can start the server to check your application

 ```sh
     php artisan serve
 ```
 * Now open another terminal and run npm for loading the frontend dependencies

 ```sh
    npm install && run dev
 ```

+After installation, check at http://127.0.0.1:8000/ to view your application.